Algebraic K-theory of the infinite place: Archimedean valuation rings

-The same statement holds for the $K$-theory of free modules. \xlemm \pf As pointed out at p. \pageref{cokernel}, $f^*: \Mod(\cO) \r \Mod(\cO')$ preserves cokernels.
-Secondly, tensoring with $\cO'$ preserves monomorphisms since a map $M \r M'$ of projective $\cO$-modules is a monormorphism iff $M_K \r M'_K$ is one (\refpr{morphismscO}) and the statement is obvious for projective $K$-modules. \xpf
+\xlemm \pf As pointed out at p. \pageref{colimits}, $f^*: \Mod(\cO) \r \Mod(\cO')$ preserves cokernels.
+Secondly, tensoring with $\cO'$ preserves cofibrations since a map $M \r M'$ of free (or projective) $\cO$-modules is a monomorphism iff $M_Q \r M'_Q$ is one (where $Q$ is the quotient field of $K$, \refle{morphismscO}) and the statement is true for $Q$-modules: the map $Q \r Q'$ is injective since $|f(1)| = |1| = 1$ and therefore flat. \xpf